hotosm/learnosm/_posts/en/mobile-mapping/0900-12-26-gpsessentials.md

 Saved Photos
 -------------

-All your pictures are in the folder com.mictale.images/images on your SD card.
+All your pictures are in the folder com.mictale. /images/en/mobile-mapping/gpsessentials/images on your SD card.
 You can delete pictures from this folder and you can even add new ones.
 GPS Essentials scans this folder regularly to see what’s new.